nbremer/d3-loom/README.md

 <a href="#loom_heightInner" name="loom_heightInner">#</a> <i>loom</i>.<b>heightInner</b>([<i>height</i>]) [<>](https://github.com/nbremer/d3-loom/blob/master/loom.js#L211 "Source")

 This *height* gives the vertical distance between the inner entities in the center.
-It is the value that determines the width of the strings on the outside.
 If *height* is specified, sets the heightInner to the specified number and returns this loom generator.
 If height is not specified, returns the current heightInner value, which defaults to 20 pixels.

 <a href="#loom_widthInner" name="loom_widthInner">#</a> <i>loom</i>.<b>widthInner</b>([<i>width</i>]) [<>](https://github.com/nbremer/d3-loom/blob/master/loom.js#L215 "Source")

 This *width* gives the horizontal distance between the inner endpoints of the strings in the center.
 It is the value that determines the width of the gap that is created so the text of the inner entities does not overlap the strings.
 If *width* is specified, sets the widthInner to the specified function or number and returns this loom generator.
+However, note that this function receives a *d* value that contains the string of the entity in the center (the *inner*).
+You can therefore make the width depend on the length of the *inner*'s string.
 If width is not specified, returns the current widthInner value, which defaults to 30 pixels.

 <a href="#loom_emptyPerc" name="loom_emptyPerc">#</a> <i>loom</i>.<b>emptyPerc</b>([<i>value</i>]) [<>](https://github.com/nbremer/d3-loom/blob/master/loom.js#L219 "Source")